cconley717/cs6515-exam-study-tools/README.md

 pm2 start server.js

 ## Windows setup guide
-download Node.js and install it
+download [Node.js](https://nodejs.org/) and install it

-git clone this repo
+git clone this repo with a Windows git client

 open a terminal in the git cloned directory